Chibi-Robo!: Park Patrol: Reception

 Critical reception for Chibi-Robo!: Park Patrol was generally positive.
 The game currently has a Metacritic rating of 78 out of 100 based on 14 reviews.
 GameSpot cited that it had "an innovative use of the touch screen, fun minigames and a great cast of characters but had slow paced gameplay and the minigames would have been great for multiplayer".

 According to Media Create, Chibi-Robo!
 Park Patrol entered the Japanese sales charts at number two, selling over 45,000 units.
 An additional 26,905 copies were sold the following week.
 By the end of 2007, the game sold 160,376 copies in Japan.
 Gamasutra stated that Park Patrol apparently did not fare as well commercially in North America due to its limited release.
 The website ranked it as the fifth-most overlooked game of 2007.
-Park Patrol was followed-up by a third game in the series, Okaeri!
+Park Patrol was followed by a third game in the series, Okaeri!
 Chibi-Robo!
 Happy Richie Ōsōji!, released in Japan in 2009.
 This game has a similar premise as the original Chibi-Robo!.